PerCollECT/CameraCopse/README.md

 # PerCollECT - [CameraCopse](https://percollect.github.io/CameraCopse/)

-## Perception Sensor Collaborative Effect and Cause Tree (PerCollECT) - Radar Tree
+## Perception Sensor Collaborative Effect and Cause Tree (PerCollECT) - Camera Tree

 This tree facilitates the analysis of cause and effect chain in the signal processing of automotive camera sensors.
 Visualization of the tree can be found under [https://percollect.github.io/CameraCopse/](https://percollect.github.io/CameraCopse/).